or-meisson/reshop-manager/README.md

 ![image](https://github.com/user-attachments/assets/3ab1785c-2847-4512-ad24-3e333671abe4)
-- After affing a new item, the item's new QR code will be displayed and the user would be able to add an additional item.
+- After adding a new item, the item's new QR code will be displayed and the user would be able to add another item.

 ![image](https://github.com/user-attachments/assets/0d0425b2-ab5d-47c8-aab3-bd61921e9912)